KyivNotKiev: Origin of the campaign

 The "KyivNotKiev" campaign began with a fortnight-long "marathon".
 Every one or two days, the MFA published the title of foreign news outlets; on social media, Ukrainians would ask them to use Kyiv instead of Kiev.
 Ukrainian social media users also added "#KyivNotKiev" frames to their avatars.
 According to the MFA, ten of the most influential English-language global news outlets were affected: Reuters, CNN, BBC News, Al Jazeera, Daily Mail, The Washington Post, The New York Times, The Guardian, The Wall Street Journal and Euronews.
-Among the top Ukrainian officials who took part were: Minister of Healthcare, Ulana Suprun; Representative of Ukraine at the Council of Europe, Dmytro Kuleba; and the Member of the Verkhovna Rada, Yehor Soboliev.
+Among the top Ukrainian officials who took part were Minister of Healthcare, Ulana Suprun; Representative of Ukraine at the Council of Europe, Dmytro Kuleba; and the Member of the Verkhovna Rada, Yehor Soboliev.
 Thousands of Ukrainians participated, and the hashtag "#KyivNotKiev" was seen by more than 10 million social media users.
 During or shortly after the marathon, the BBC and The Guardian started using Kyiv.
 Later, the campaign shifted its attention to foreign airports, which used Kiev almost exclusively.
+In April 2019, Brussels Airport switched to Kyiv in response to the campaign.